Bunli

 }

-const selected = await prompt.select('Which task did you complete?', {
+const selected = await prompt.select("Which task did you complete?", {

-choices: pendingTasks.map(task => ({
+options: pendingTasks.map((task) => ({

 value: task.id,

-label: task.task
+label: task.task,

 Nested Commands